hassandata3/Taxi-Demand-Forecasting/README.md

 - `Baghdad_Taxi_Demand_Project.ipynb` — EDA, feature engineering, model (Colab)
 - `Baghdad Taxi Demand Dashboard.html` — results dashboard, opens in any browser

-## Running it

-1. Run the SQL script in MySQL against the four CSVs
-2. Export `trips_hourly_analytical` to CSV
-3. Upload that CSV into the notebook and run all cells
-4. Open the dashboard HTML to view results

 ## Tools

 MySQL · Python (pandas, scikit-learn, XGBoost) · Power BI